 A:The 2019 Folsom Lacrosse main season runs from mid-January to mid-May.
 We have CO-ED 8U Soft Lacrosse (Mar - May), Boy's 10U City League (Feb-May), 12U, 14U, High School, and Girl's 10U City League (Feb - May), 12U, 14U & High School.

-Registration will be September 15 - October 31 for Youth and HS Registration
+Registration will be September 15 - December 31 for Youth

 Register EARLY to guarantee a spot.
 Once registration closes you may not get on a team!
 DON'T DELAY!